yuhuiaws/DeepSpeed-training-LLM-on-SageMaker-for-multiple-nodes/README.md

 1. Fine tuning LLM by DeepSpeed on SageMaker for multiple nodes.
 2. Deploy the trained model from above step #1 on SageMaker.

+Prerequisite:

+a.
+Download the "s5cmd" command from source and uncompress it (using the following: curl -L https://github.com/peak/s5cmd/releases/download/v2.0.0/s5cmd_2.0.0_Linux-64bit.tar.gz | tar -xz).

+b.
+Clone this repo.

+c.
+Move the "s5cmd" to the path: "Flan-T5-XXL-multiple-nodes-training-and-deploy-on-SageMaker/fine-tuning/src/T5_configz_and_code/scripts/".

 The repo is tested successfully on Data Science image and Python 3 kernel of Sagemaker studio with ml.m5.large kernel gateway instance in us-east-1 region (If you encounter with kerenl restaring issue when preparing dataset in DeepSpeed-Flan-T5-on-Sagemaker-multiple-nodes.ipynb, I suggest that you shut down the kernel gateway instance and re-execute the DeepSpeed-Flan-T5-on-Sagemaker-multiple-nodes.ipynb).

 Fine tuning LLM such as Flan-T5-XXL